 If you thought your dog’s fleas were bad, then you’ll want to make sure that they don’t get ticks.
-Fleas might be annoying, but at least they’re small and don’t cause major disease in most cases.
-Ticks, on the other hand, are much larger and if left unattended, they can lead your dog to develop a serious illness.
+Fleas might be annoying, but at least they’re small and don’t cause major diseases in most cases.
+Ticks, on the other hand, are much larger.
+If left unattended, they can lead your dog to develop a serious illness.

 Finding and eliminating ticks can be a bit of a challenge.
 Not only do you have to search your dog to remove the ticks, but you have to make sure that you remove them from the environment that led to them getting ticks in the first place.
 In this article, we’re going to discuss the best ways to manage ticks with your shepherd.

 Ticks are tiny, blood-sucking bugs that are usually found in wooded areas.
 They are also sometimes found in the plains.
 These parasites are not only annoying, they can carry diseases that can be fatal to both dogs and humans.

 Once a tick latches on to a dog, it begins to suck blood.
 It generally takes somewhere between five and six hours for a tick to firmly attach itself to an animal or a human.
 After this, it begins sucking blood from the creature.
 It will continue to suck blood for up to 10 days until it becomes full.

 Female ticks actually require the blood of a mammal for them to lay their eggs.
 Unfortunately, the bite of a tick can lead to a number of diseases.
 Some of the most common tick-borne diseases include:

 Preventing Your Dog From Getting Ticks

 Naturally, you’re not going to want to risk your dog getting infected with a tick-borne disease.
 There are a few things to keep in mind that will help you minimize the risk of contracting any of these illnesses.